carbon-language/carbon-lang/llvm/docs/Extensions.rst

 The unique number is not present in the resulting object at all.
 It is just used in the assembler to differentiate the sections.

-The 'm' flag is mapped to SHF_LINK_ORDER.
+The 'o' flag is mapped to SHF_LINK_ORDER.
 If it is present, a symbol must be given that identifies the section to be placed is the .sh_link.